I am walking with Eulalie and her husband Gervais through their lush fields and thriving farm in Kababrore, Burundi.

 “There was a lot of hunger here,” Eulalie remembers.

-Like many families in Kabarore, they only ate one meal a day and Eulalie had to travel outside her community to buy food.
-Eulalie, herself, never had the opportunity to complete her schooling, and really wanted to end the cycle of poverty from spinning into the next generation. “[I believed] every mouth should have food, every pocket money,” Eulalie shared.
-But, to her despair, she struggled to pay the fees to make her dreams for her children a reality.
+Like many families in Kabarore, they only ate one meal a day and she had to travel outside her community to buy food.
+Eulalie, herself, never had the opportunity to complete her schooling, and really wanted to end the cycle of poverty from spinning into the next generation.
+“Every mouth should have food, every pocket money,” Eulalie shared, and she worked tirelessly to pay the school fees to make her dreams for her children a reality.

-A ray of hope began spreading through Kabarore when they started a partnership with FH Burundi.
-One of the first things FH offered the community was agricultural training that would give farmers like Eulalie and Gervais practical techniques to overcome widespread hunger.
+One of the first things FH offered the community, when they started the partnership was agricultural training that would give farmers like Eulalie and Gervais practical techniques to overcome widespread hunger.

 With agricultural training, Eulalie has learned to diversify her income!
 Her newly built rabbit cages will help her raise rabbits on her farm.

-Eulalie was ecstatic!
-She jumped at the opportunity to learn how to provide for her family.
+Eulalie jumped at the opportunity to learn how to increase her family's income.
 Through workshops that Canadian donors funded, Eulalie learned how to plant trees and practice intercropping to prevent erosion and improve soil fertility.
 She began practicing “hot composting” to make her own fertilizer, freeing her from the high cost of buying chemical fertilizers.

 And it worked!
 When I caught up with her, Eulalie had a thriving farm with livestock, crop stores, and the biggest avocado plants I’ve ever seen!